tylermercer/personal-website/src/content/posts/software/unlaunching.md

 But, because of the mutual exclusion between writing and app-development modes of thought, I was totally locked out of those benefits while I was working on Logwise.

-As a result, Logwise had a twofold negative effect on my psyche: it *directly* led to a diminishment of self, as Matuschak observed with his engineering work, and its cross-lever suppressive effects *indirectly* prevented me from picking up the kind of thought-work that could have pushed back against that diminishment.
+As a result, Logwise had a twofold negative effect on my psyche: it *directly* led to a costly diminishment of self, as Matuschak observed with his engineering work, and its cross-lever suppressive effects *indirectly* prevented me from picking up the kind of thought-work that could have pushed back against that diminishment.

-### Payout

-As mentioned before, the original multi-armed bandit mental model only considers payout, not cost.
-But even when examined through a payout lens, Logwise was a worse lever than Innerhelm.
+## Logwise's payout

 The payout of an opportunity is measured differently based on the category of opportunity.
 For a sales opportunity, for example, the potential payout would be how much the customer would pay if they accepted a deal.

 In my case, the payout was the impact and benefit of making progress on a particular project.
-Did it get me closer to where—and who—I want to be in life?
+Did it get me closer to where I authentically wanted to be in life?
 And did this payout compensate for the aforementioned costs of cognitive absorption and diminishment of self?

-#### Mimetic desire
+### Mimetic desire

 In [_Wanting: The Power of Mimetic Desire in Everyday Life_](https://www.amazon.com/Wanting-Power-Mimetic-Desire-Everyday/dp/1250262488/), author Luke Burgis explains French polymath and philosopher Rene Girard's theory of _mimetic desire_.
 According to Girard's theory, humans learn what they want primarily through imitating others' desires.
 When we interact with someone we trust or look up to, we unwittingly make them a model of desire.
 We want what they want, *because* they want it, and then unconsciously retrofit a supporting rationale onto that imitated desire.[^reasonable] This mimesis, according to Burgis, is like gravity: it's invisible, pervasive, and affects everyone.
 It's a powerful influence---and one that is _more_ powerful when we aren't aware of it.

 Since learning about this idea, I've started to look for it in myself.
 And I haven't needed to look far.
 Notably, my long-term goals with Logwise were highly mimetic.
 Beyond simply creating something useful for myself, I wanted to create a widely-used app, because that was something I've seen modeled by people I respect.[^app-models-of-desire] That core mimesis was surrounded by derivative goals, like making the app financially viable, but the central focus of the project was not about money; it was about achieving the status of "I've built a successful app."
 And the reason I sought for that status was mimesis.

-Interestingly, this mimetic desire hid itself behind my values-motivated desire to [make something that is useful](https://innerhelm.com/posts/where-innerhelm-began/#:~:text=i%E2%80%99ve%20always%20had%20an%20urge%20to%20make%20useful%20things).
-Until I recognized mimetic desire in myself, it _seemed_ like my core motivation in building Logwise was this values-motivated desire.
+Interestingly, this mimetic desire hid itself behind my more-authentic desire to [make something that is useful](https://innerhelm.com/posts/where-innerhelm-began/#:~:text=i%E2%80%99ve%20always%20had%20an%20urge%20to%20make%20useful%20things).
+Until I recognized mimetic desire in myself, it _seemed_ like my core motivation in building Logwise was this authentic desire.

-Of course, mimetic desire also applies to my writing for Innerhelm---there are models from whom I've learned that desire, too.[^writing-models-of-desire] But if I look past the obstructive mimetic desire behind both options, I can see that Innerhelm is much more aligned with my deeper desires---desires that stem from the kind of person I strive to be rather than from mimesis---than Logwise was.
+Of course, mimetic desire also applies to my writing for Innerhelm---there are models from whom I've learned that desire, too.[^writing-models-of-desire] But if I look past the obstructive mimetic desire behind both options, I can see that Innerhelm is much more aligned with my authentic desires than Logwise was.
 (That claimed goal of creating something useful?
 I had already done that in Innerhelm: from early on, one of my readers frequently expressed that my ideas were making a difference in his life.)

 By following my mimetic desire blindly, I was failing to act agentically---I was riding, not driving.
 Ironic for someone trying to explore agency thinking!

+## Measuring costs and payouts

+How do we measure these costs and payouts?
+Our hypothetical gambler would measure them monetarily, but applying it to how to spend one's time is more complex.
+There's not a simple scale on which we can rank the payout and cost of the things we do.

+As mentioned previously, Logwise was low payout because the desires it fulfilled were merely mimetic.
+Perhaps if we focus on authentic desires instead, we can use them to measure these payouts and costs.

+When thinking about our authentic desires, we often shape them as long-term goals---e.g. "I work hard because I want to provide a good future for my family."
+But this doesn't help much in terms of comparing ways to spend our time, since each option is likely to have its own long-term goal attached.

+A mental model that can be more useful here is _personal values_.
+Different people have different conceptions of what personal values are, but I like the definition given by Russ Harris in _The Happiness Trap_: our values are "how we want to be, what we want to stand for, and how we want to relate to the world around us."

+With that definition in mind, here are some of my personal values:
+- Investing in important relationships (including, as mentioned previously, as a husband, father, and friend)
+- Thinking and living agentically
+- Being curious about things that matter (as measured against my other values)

+Compared with Innerhelm and other priorities such as my family, Logwise didn't measure up against these values.
+The effects of mimetic desire, my brain's quasi-addicted relationship to Logwise, and the diminishment of self that I experienced meant that Logwise was a _net negative_---it cost more than it paid out, taking me _further_ from the kind of person I want to be, instead of closer to it.
 ## Unlaunching

 Realizing the steep cost and low payout of Logwise made the optimal path clear: "unlaunching" Logwise.
-Furthermore, I'm taking steps to keep me from opening that loop again---archiving the Logwise code repository, no longer using Logwise personally, and publishing this essay.
+Furthermore, I'm taking steps to keep me from opening that loop again.

 Firstly, I've not just open-sourced [the code](https://github.com/tylermercer/logwise), I've archived the GitHub repository containing it.
-This serves to (1) preserve the code in case I need to reference it for other things, (2) signal to others that Logwise isn't under active development, and especially (3) make it hard for me to pick up again---I would have to un-archive the code, set up my local development environment again, etc.[^todoist]
+Archiving the repository serves to (1) preserve the code in case I need to reference it for other things, (2) signal to others that Logwise isn't under active development, and especially (3) make it hard for me to pick up again---I would have to un-archive the code, set up my local development environment again, etc.[^todoist]

 Second, I've decided not even to _use_ Logwise.
 This was a hard decision, but I found in my unsuccessful efforts to straddle both projects that even just using the app would cause that close-resistant loop to re-open.
 Instead, I've implemented a similar logging setup using [Obsidian](https://obsidian.md).
 It's not nearly as ergonomic, but it meets my needs.